Arun015/multi-agent-system/README.md

 # Multi-Agent System for GitHub and Linear

+> **Submission for StackGen AI Dev Take-Home Assessment**
+> Python 3.12+ | 71% Test Coverage | Docker Ready

-A multi-agent orchestration system that routes user queries to specialized agents (GitHub and Linear) with automatic user integration selection and clarification handling.
+A production-ready multi-agent orchestration system that intelligently routes user queries to specialized agents (GitHub and Linear) using LLM-powered routing with Azure OpenAI GPT-4.

 ## Overview